kostinho09/SpaceCutter/README.md

 Before anything else, you need the stream URL from your browser.

 ```
-1. Open the Twitter/X Space in your browser
+1. Open the Twitter/X Space in your browser while it's live
 2. Press F12 → go to the Network tab
 3. Type "dynamic" in the filter box
 4. Refresh the page or wait a moment
 5. Find the request containing "dynamic_playlist.m3u8?type=live"
 6. Right-click it → Copy URL

+Note: Both dynamic and replay links expire 30 days after the Space broadcast.
+Be sure to download it using the SpaceCutter desktop app if you want to keep it.

+Tip: Save the live/dynamic URL of the Space in a notepad synced across all your devices
+so you can convert it into a replay link later.
 ```

 This is your **Live/Dynamic URL**.
 You'll use it in the next step.